7 County Metro Camping

 TERRAIN/ROUTE CHOICES: Much of the time is spent at camp or participating in other nearby activities which may include canoeing or hiking.

 TYPE OF TRAVEL/DISTANCE: You will be base-camping at a group campsite.
 The site is large, flat and accessible.
 An average day's activities may consist of hiking, canoeing and exploring the immediate area.
-Outings typically consist of 2-5 hours, depending on weather conditions.
-To protect the environment, WI uses Leave No Trace camping techniques.
+Outings typically range between 2 and 5 hours, depending on weather conditions.

 WEATHER: Temperatures in the summer months range from 45 F to 85 F. Rainfall can vary, but you should expect at least one day of rain.